ECMS Board Members/Founders

 Regular board meetings are held the first Thursday of each month on alternating months.
 Meetings will be held at school at 5:30 pm, unless otherwise noted (*).
-The public is welcome to join us, please email info@elmcitymontessori.org for the Zoom link.
+The public is welcome to join us.

 Current Board Members